This post contains affiliate links and I may earn a commission if you make a purchase.

 Zomato (formerly UrbanSpoon) is an app that you can use at home or while you travel.
 It looks for restaurants in your general area, gives you menus and gathers reviews.

-It also tells you a general price range so you can pick a restaurant that’s within your price range.
+It also tells you a general price range, so pick a restaurant’s within your price range.